stenglein-lab/tick_surveillance/Pipeline_instructions.md

 Primers are defined in the [primers.tsv](./refseq/primers.tsv) file.
 Primer sequences defined in this file are used for two purposes:

 1. To identify read pairs that have expected forward and reverse primers at their ends in the expected F/R orientation.
 Only read pairs with a pair of expected primers in the expected orientation will be kept for further analysis.
-2. Primer sequences will be trimmed off of observed sequences, since primer-derived sequences do not reliably reflect the template sequence (in case of primer-template mismatches).
+2. Primer sequences will be trimmed off of observed sequences, since primer-derived sequences do not reliably reflect the template sequence (in case of amplification despite primer-template mismatches).

 To add a new primer pair to the pipeline, you will need to edit this file.
 It is a plain-text [tab-delimited file](https://en.wikipedia.org/wiki/Tab-separated_values) that can be edited in google sheets or similar software.
 Add a new row for the new primer pair.
 From google sheets, download the file in tab-separated value format and transfer it to the computer where you will be running this pipeline.